 If all that wasn’t sweet enough, the hotel is now offering suite guests the ultimate in bragging rights.
 The Suite Experiences offer something beyond the ordinary, and a more intimate look at Rome and its rich dolce-vita culture.

 How about designing and creating your own pair of Italian shoes, or taking a guided walk in the private gardens of Vatican City, to delve deep into the private life of how centuries of popes have lived within the smallest country in the world.
 Or perhaps a culinary experience, visiting the very best local markets and tasting over 20 different foods and wines from artisanal gelateria to 30-year-old balsamic vinegar, as well as truffle tasting.

-Sadly, our trip didn’t allow for an Italian super car experience, a visit to the rooftop La Pergola (the hotel’s three-star restaurant), or a glimpse of the wine cellars that host over 6,000 of Italy’s best wines.
+Sadly, our trip didn’t allow for an Italian super car experience, a visit to the rooftop La Pergola (the hotel’s three-star restaurant), or a glimpse of the wine cellars that hosts over 60,000 bottles.
 But like every good stay, you are often left with a longer list of things to do and see than when you arrived – and all of these are now on my new wanderlist.

 Rome Cavalieri is a rare thing in a city that thrives on rarity value.
 A place that offers historic Italian opulence, elegance and stylish relaxation in bucket loads, but also delivers luxurious hospitality and experiences that are very much aligned to what discerning travellers desire today.

 ‘Le dolce vita’ is alive and well and resides at Rome Cavalieri.
 Their strapline is live unforgettably – there is nothing that I will forget about this majestic resort, sitting regally above beautiful Rome.